Denise Morrison: Early life

 Morrison was born and raised in the Elberon section of Long Branch, New Jersey.
 She is one of four sisters who have all had business careers.
 The "Sullivan Sisters" were featured in a 2007 article in The Wall Street Journal titled "Raising Women to Be Leaders."
 Denise is the first-born; Maggie Wilderotter was chairman and CEO of Frontier Communications; Colleen Bastkowski was a regional vice president of sales at Expedia Corporate Travel; and Andrea Doelling, a champion horse jumper, was senior vice president of sales at AT&T Wireless.
 Their father Dennis B. Sullivan—a Korean War veteran and AT&T executive—wanted to share everything he knew about business with his daughters.
 He reportedly talked with them while they were still in grade school about setting profit-margin goals.
 Their mother, Connie Sullivan, taught them that ambition is a part of femininity.

 Morrison graduated from Long Branch High School.
 She earned her B.S. degree in economics and psychology from Boston College, graduating magna cum laude.
-She was inducted into the Order of the Cross and Crown Honor Society for academic and extracurricular achievement.